 Jackie Cooper played Hennesey, a Navy doctor in an onshore office.
 Abby Dalton, very young and beautiful then, played his blonde yeoman/secretary/nurse.
 She had a crush on Hennesey but he ...
 See full summary »

 Jackie Cooper played Hennesey, a Navy doctor in an onshore office.
 Abby Dalton, very young and beautiful then, played his blonde yeoman/secretary/nurse.
 She had a crush on Hennesey but he maintained his professional dignity.
-Much of the series was about his gradually warming up to her interest.
+Much of the series was about his gradually warming up to her interest until they were married in the final episode.
 Neither a drama nor a comedy, it was mostly a character study.
 The third regular character was a beefy Navy seaman who aspired to become an astronaut until Hennesey found he had an inner-ear defect & was ineligible.
 Written by

 Sean Fox <firstname.lastname@example.org>